David B. Roundsley: Author, Musician, graphic / multi-media designer

-Previously I had always segmented my areas of work: web design, graphic design, photography, multi-media, video, music production, and writing.
+Previously I had always segmented my areas of work online: web design, graphic design, photography, multi-media, video, music production, and writing.
 With the website redesign, I’m bringing the various artistic disciplines together under one roof.

 My first course of study in college was as a Fine Art major.
 Concurrently my first job was head designer in the visual merchandising department of a major department store chain, where I was given free rein to visualize and build engaging signage, props, sets, and anything else that would engage the shoppers and increase point of purchase sales.